CompuTec/computec-docs/processforce_versioned_docs/version-2.0/developer-guide/processforce-api/processforce-api-tt/general.md

 # General

-ProcessForce provides a powerful API for managing manufacturing operations within SAP Business One.
-This guide outlines key best practices and techniques for working with ProcessForce objects using LINQ, handling data efficiently, managing exceptions, and optimizing manufacturing processes.
+CompuTec ProcessForce provides a powerful API for managing manufacturing operations within SAP Business One.
+This guide outlines key best practices and techniques for working with  CompuTec ProcessForce objects using LINQ, handling data efficiently, managing exceptions, and optimizing manufacturing processes.
 Whether you are dealing with Bill of Materials (BOM), Manufacturing Orders (MOR), routing operations, or backflushing, these best practices will help ensure accuracy and performance in your implementations.

 ---

-1. **ProcessForce Objects & LINQ**: all child objects in ProcessForce are fully compatible with LINQ syntax, making it easy to find specific data.
+1. **CompuTec ProcessForce Objects & LINQ**: all child objects in CompuTec ProcessForce are fully compatible with LINQ syntax, making it easy to find specific data.
 For example, to retrieve all resources from a Bill of Materials used in a specific operation and routing:

     ```csharp
     IBillOfMaterial bom = company.CreatePFObject(CompuTec.ProcessForce.API.Core.ObjectTypes.BillOfMaterial);